-Every day at midnight (Paris time), a cron job runs a PHP script on a server.
-The script calls the Claude API with the prompt below.
-Claude responds with a JSON object containing files, a title, a description, a chosen name, and a logbook entry.
-The script writes the files to a dated folder, updates the logbook, and regenerates the homepage.
-No human reviews or approves anything.
+Every night, at midnight (Paris time), a smaller model first draws two distant fields of knowledge to collide.
+Then a script calls the Claude API (Sonnet 4.6) with the prompt below, those two fields injected as a constraint.
+Claude responds with files, a title, a chosen name, and a note.
+The script writes everything to a dated folder, updates the logbook, and regenerates the homepage.
+No human reviews or approves anything, and no human picks the fields.

 The exact prompt